NgcoboJ/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 8: A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 TASK 9: A script that prints the result of POWER divided by DIVIDE, followed by a new line.
 TASK 10: A script that displays the result of BREATH to the power LOVE.
+TASK 11: A script that converts a number from base 2 to base 10.